 Understanding the Sleeve Part 4: Summary

-There are four parts to this article on Understanding the Sleeve and they follow on from each other .
+There are four parts to this article on Understanding the Sleeve and they follow on from each other.
+This is the final article, Part 4.

-Now only some people might have the problem I outlined in the previous part of this article.
-If you have a Standard Figure, you won’t have that problem.
+Now only some people will have the problem I outlined in Parts 1-3 of this article.
+If you have a Standard Figure, you won't have that problem.

 The Standard Figure